 When a trade mark can’t be accepted for registration, and certain circumstances exist, the due date for addressing any problems can sometimes be deferred.
 In this case it’s important to understand deferment of a trade mark.

-When you submit your application for trade mark, it will be assessed by our examiners to make sure it meets all requirements under the appropriate legislation.
+When you submit your application for trade mark, it will be examined to make sure it meets all requirements under the appropriate legislation.

 Sometimes, commercial factors may mean that the timing of your application approval is vital.

-Your request must be accompanied by a witnessed declaration detailing the reasons for your request and can be submitted online using our online services.
+Your request for expedited examination must be accompanied by a witnessed declaration detailing the reasons for your request and can be submitted online using our online services.

 Opportunity to be heard